Schramm's model of communication: Application to mass communication

-For mass communication, the source is usually not an individual person but rather an organization like a newspaper or a broadcasting network.
+For mass communication, the source is usually not an individual but rather an organization like a newspaper or a broadcasting network.
 The basic steps like encoding and decoding are the same but they are not performed by a single person but by a group of people, like the employed reporters and editors.
 The destinations of mass communication are individual people, like the readers of a newspaper.
 The hallmark of mass communication is that the message reaches a very large number of people.
 This stands in contrast to face-to-face communication taking place between two or a small number of people.
 Another difference is that there is very little direct feedback in mass communication.
 For example, it happens very seldom that a viewer contacts a broadcast network or that a reader writes a letter to an editor.
 Feedback is here often more indirect: people may stop to buy a service or to view a program if they are not satisfied with it, usually without providing a reason to the sender for their decision.
 This lack of feedback makes effective communication more difficult since it is not directly obvious to the sender whether their message had the intended effect.
 This is one of the reasons why mass communication providers often conduct audience research.
 This way, they can obtain vital information about their target audience so they can formulate their messages accordingly.

-It is very difficult to predict the effects of mass communication since the effect differs a lot from individual to individual based on their personality, mood, and current situation.
+It is very difficult to predict the effects of mass communication since the effect differs a lot from person to person based on their personality, mood, and current situation.
 An additional factor in this regard is that the effects are not restricted to direct effects on the person receiving the message.
 Instead, they are also indirect: the receiver is part of a social environment and may share, criticize, and reflect on the message with the people in their environment.